MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 Accept wildcard characters: False
 ```
 ### -InitialMPForLookup
-It is required (and requires) when providing -PreferredMPEnabled parameter.
+It's required (and requires) when providing -PreferredMPEnabled parameter.
 It expects a string input that represents the different lookup MP's separated by the * symbol.
-MPs are filtered based on the Site code of the DP, if the MPs site code is different, an error is thrown.
+MP's are filtered based on the Site code of the DP, if the MP's site code is different, an error is thrown.

 ```yaml
 Type: String